rishab266/British-Airways-Passenger-Review/README.md

 # British Airways Customer Review Analysis

-## Project Overview

-This project analyzes customer reviews of British Airways flights to gain insights into customer satisfaction, identify areas for improvement, and understand key factors influencing the customer experience.
-The analysis is performed using Python in Google Colab and visualized using Power BI.
+This repository contains a Jupyter Notebook that performs an exploratory data analysis (EDA) of British Airways customer reviews.
+The analysis aims to understand customer satisfaction, identify key factors influencing reviews, and uncover potential areas for improvement for the airline.

-## Data Source
+## Dataset

-The dataset used for this analysis is "British_Airway_Review.csv", containing customer reviews collected from [mention the source of the data, if available].
+The dataset used for this analysis is "British_Airway_Review.csv".
+It contains customer reviews and associated information such as date, country, seat type, recommendation, star rating, route, and type of traveler.

 ## Analysis Steps

-1. **Data Loading and Exploration:** The dataset is loaded into a Pandas DataFrame in Google Colab.
-Exploratory data analysis is performed to understand the structure, data types, missing values, and distributions of key variables.
+The Jupyter Notebook performs the following analysis steps:

+1. **Data Loading:** Loads the dataset into a pandas DataFrame.
+2. **Data Exploration:** Explores the dataset's structure, including the number of rows and columns, data types of each column, and the presence of missing values.
+It also examines the distribution of key variables.
-2. **Data Analysis:** In-depth analysis is conducted to identify potential outliers and relationships between variables.
-This includes analyzing star ratings, review length, recommendation status, and other relevant features.
+3. **Data Analysis:** Performs more in-depth analysis, including identifying potential outliers and relationships between variables.
-3. **Data Visualization:** The data is visualized using Matplotlib and Seaborn in Google Colab to gain insights into the distributions of key variables and identify potential relationships.
-Visualizations include histograms, box plots, bar charts, and scatter plots.
+4. **Data Visualization:** Creates visualizations to gain insights into the distributions of key variables and potential relationships.
-4. **Power BI Dashboard:** The processed data is exported to a CSV file and imported into Power BI Desktop to create an interactive dashboard.
-The dashboard includes visualizations such as star rating distribution, recommendation breakdown, review length analysis, sentiment analysis, trends over time, and relationships between variables.

 ## Key Findings

-* [Summarize the key findings from your analysis, such as average star rating, common themes in reviews, relationship between variables, etc.]
-* [Include specific insights or observations that are relevant to British Airways.]
+* **Data Overview**: The dataset contains 2500 customer reviews with 8 variables.
+No missing values were detected.
+* **Star Ratings**: The average star rating is 4.27, ranging from 1 to 9.
+* **Review Length**: Average review length is approximately 930 characters.
+* **Date Analysis**: Reviews are analyzed by month to identify potential trends.
+* **Categorical Variables**: Analysis of categorical variables reveals the most frequent categories.
+* **Relationships between variables**: Visualizations explore relationships between 'stars' and other variables.

 ## Insights and Next Steps

-* [Discuss the insights gained from the analysis and their implications for British Airways.]
-* [Suggest potential next steps, such as further analysis, data collection, or recommendations for improvement.]

-## Repository Structure

-* `British_Airway_Review.csv`: The original dataset.
-* `British_Airways_Review_Processed.csv`: The processed dataset exported from Google Colab.
-* `Colab_Notebook.ipynb`: The Google Colab notebook containing the data analysis and visualization code.
-* `Power_BI_Dashboard.pbix`: The Power BI dashboard file (if you choose to include it).
-* `README.md`: This file.
+* **Deepen Sentiment Analysis**: Conduct a more comprehensive sentiment analysis of the reviews using advanced NLP techniques.
+* **Investigate Trends and Seasonality**: Further explore the relationship between date and star ratings to identify potential trends or seasonality.

 ## Usage

-1. Clone the repository: `git clone [repository URL]`
+1. Clone this repository to your local machine.
-2. Open the Colab notebook: `Colab_Notebook.ipynb`
+2. Open the Jupyter Notebook in Google Colab or Jupyter Notebook environment.
-3. Run the notebook to perform the analysis and generate the processed dataset.
+3. Run the cells in the notebook to perform the analysis.
-4. Import the processed dataset into Power BI Desktop to create the dashboard.
+4. Explore the visualizations and findings.

+## Dependencies

+The notebook uses the following libraries:

+* pandas
+* matplotlib
+* seaborn

+Make sure you have these libraries installed before running the notebook.
+You can install them using `pip install pandas matplotlib seaborn`.

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+Please feel free to open issues or pull requests for any improvements or suggestions.

 ## License

-[MIT License]
+This project is licensed under the [MIT License](LICENSE).